 Louis soon enrolled at Columbia University, where he majored in English.
 One of his professors was the famous writer and critic, Mark Van Doren.
 In 1943, Simpson cut his education short to enlist in the U.S. Army, as World War II was raging.

-Simpson became a member of the Army's 101st Airborne Division.
+He became a member of the Army's 101st Airborne Division.
 He served as a courier for the company captain, which required him to deliver orders from company headquarters to officers at the front.
-In doing so, he saw action in France, the Netherlands, Belgium, and Germany.
+Thus, he saw action in France, the Netherlands, Belgium, and Germany.

 While stationed in France, Simpson's company fought a fierce and bloody battle against Nazi forces which had ambushed them on the west bank of the Carentan France Marina.
 The battle would inspire Simpson to write his classic poem Carentan O Carentan, which included these memorable verses: